SurafelGetachewT/surafel-portifolio.github.io/README.md

 # My-Portfolio

 > Portfolio: Deploy Mobile Version and Desktop version of portfolio to GitHub pages.
-**This is to deploy mobile version and desktop version of My portifolio website which is created by using the template provided in Figma to GitHub Pages**
+**This is to deploy Mobile version and Desktop version of My portifolio website which is created by using the template provided in Figma to GitHub Pages**

 ## Built With